jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/features.md

 `T{initial_tool} PURGE_LENGTH=100`

+!!!warning "Important Note"

-**NOTE: If your first filament is not currently loaded and needs to change, `PURGE_LENGTH` will be zero and the poop macro will then use `variable_purge_length` from AFC_Macro_Vars.cfg file, so make sure this is set correctly for your printer**
+    If your first filament is not currently loaded and needs to change, `PURGE_LENGTH` will be zero and the poop macro will then use `variable_purge_length` from AFC_Macro_Vars.cfg file, so make sure this is set correctly for your printer

 ## Spoolman